Staff Team

 (he/him)

-The Minnesota Leadership Council on Aging Board of Directors named Adam Suomala the President and Executive Director in April 2020.
+The Minnesota Leadership Council on Aging Board of Directors named Adam Suomala President and Executive Director in April 2020.

 Suomala holds a BA in Political Science from the University of Minnesota - Twin Cities and a Masters of Public Affairs (MPA) from the Humphrey School of Public Affairs.